ruchinailwal/CSAT-Score-Prediction-ML/README.md

-# 📊 Customer Satisfaction Prediction using Machine Learning (Flipkart)
+# 📊 Customer Support Analytics & CSAT Prediction

 ## 📌 Project Overview
 This project focuses on predicting customer satisfaction (CSAT score) using machine learning techniques based on customer service interaction data.
 The goal is to analyze key factors affecting customer experience and build a predictive classification model.